 - 2019: TECH Freire and Freire Wilmington graduate their inaugural classes of seniors.

-- 2019-2020: This year marks the 20th Anniversary of Freire Schools.
-Throughout this year, we will celebrate the visionaries who founded our network, the staff and our Boards who execute our mission with fidelity and love, our partners who open a world of possibility to our students, and our students – current and former – who are both our purpose and evidence of the beauty that occurs when you give kids the power to build the future.
+- 2019-2020: Freire Schools celebrated our 20th Anniversary — and the visionaries who founded our network, the staff and our Boards who execute our mission with fidelity and love, our partners who open a world of possibility to our students, and our amazing students.

 What is a Charter School?